adzcai/rlbook/book/6_pg/pg.md

+---
+jupytext:
+  formats: md:myst
+  text_representation:
+    extension: .md
+    format_name: myst
+    format_version: 0.13
+    jupytext_version: 1.16.1
+kernelspec:
+  display_name: Python 3 (ipykernel)
+  language: python
+  name: python3
+---

 # Policy Gradients

-## Motivation

-The scope of our problem has been gradually expanding.
+The scope of the problems we have been considering has been gradually expanding:

-1. In the first chapter, we considered *bandits* with a finite number of arms, where the only stochasticity involved was their rewards.
+1. In the first chapter, we considered *bandits* with a finite number of arms, where the only stochasticity involved was in the reward distribution of each arm.

-2. In the second chapter, we considered *MDPs* more generally, involving a finite number of states and actions, where the state transitions are Markovian.
+2. In the second chapter, we considered *finite MDPs* more generally, involving a finite number of states and actions, where the state transitions are Markovian.

-3. In the third chapter, we considered *continuous* state and action spaces and developed the *Linear Quadratic Regulator.* We then showed how to use it to find *locally optimal solutions* to problems with nonlinear dynamics and non-quadratic cost functions.
+3. In the third chapter, we considered *continuous* state and action spaces and developed the *Linear Quadratic Regulator*.
+We then showed how to use it to find *locally optimal solutions* to problems with nonlinear dynamics and non-quadratic cost functions.

-Now, we'll continue to investigate the case of finding optimal policies in large MDPs using the self-explanatory approach of *policy optimization.* This is a general term encompassing many specific algorithms we've already seen:
+Now, we’ll continue to investigate the case of finding optimal policies in large MDPs using the self-explanatory approach of *policy optimization.* This is a general term encompassing many specific algorithms we’ve already seen:

 -   *Policy iteration* for finite MDPs,

 -   *Iterative LQR* for locally optimal policies in continuous control.

-Here we'll see some general algorithms that allow us to optimize policies for general kinds of problems.
+Here we’ll see some general algorithms that allow us to optimize policies for general kinds of problems.
 These algorithms have been used in many groundbreaking applications, including AlphaGo, OpenAI Five.
 These methods also bring us into the domain where we can use *deep